Sahil-S2/Modern-Treasures-Museum-Analytics/README.md

 ## 📈 Analysis Queries (representative)

 These are the main analytical queries included in the script; use them for reporting and dashboards.
-Full queries and results are available in the SQL script.&#x20;

 ### How modern are the artworks?